 In a photo released of the Cambridge family’s 2018 Christmas card, the parents and their children pose against the trunk of a tree, according to The Mirror.
 While Prince George looked positively grown-up in jeans and a green sweater, Princess Charlotte looked familiar in what must be a favorite clothing item for her: the same blue cardigan that used to belong to Prince George.

 It’s matched with a navy blue skirt and white shirt.
 In the Christmas photo, Prince Louis leans against his mom in blue pants and a gray sweater and some astute observers noticed he’s also wearing something that belonged to Prince George: his shoes.
 The pair of blue side-snap shoes were worn by The George on a visit to the Sydney Zoo in 2014, according to The Mirror and The Guardian.

 When Princess Charlotte Inherited Her Brother’s Wardrobe

-In 2016, when Princess Charlotte was just starting to toddle around, she was spotted several times wearing clothes that had belonged to Princess George, according to Hello!
-Magazine.
-One of the outfits she was captured in a photo wearing was a red and white striped romper paired with a white shirt.
+In 2016, when Princess Charlotte was just starting to toddle around, she was spotted several times wearing clothes that had belonged to Prince George, according to Hello!
+Magazine, which reported that one of the outfits she was captured in a photo wearing was a red and white striped romper paired with a white shirt.
 Prince George had previously worn the outfit during his first tour overseas, in Australia, the outlet reported.

-In another moment, Princess Charlotte gazed at the camera dressed in a sweet blue dress with a white cardigan sweater that her big brother previously rocked as a baby.
+In another moment, as Hello!
+Magazine reported, Princess Charlotte gazed at the camera dressed in a sweet blue dress with a white cardigan sweater that her big brother previously rocked as a baby.